 - Understand drivers to change and their effects

-- Role of the national and/or state government policy
+- Role of the national and/or state government policies and regulations

 - Role of technology in farming, and the agriculture industry as a whole